Paris' Best Coffee Roasters, vol I

 Partisan

 Partisan is what we describe as Paris’ training roaster, as they offer specialty and Italian (read: darker roast) blends, and the classic French taste for coffee tends to lean very dark.
 It’s in a really great location bridging the 2nd and 3rd arrondissements (which are really hopping!).
 It will sort you out for the energy you need for the rest of the day wandering Paris.
 The filter at Partisan will feel more like home if you’re used to the strong American cups o’ jo, but they also have plenty of other options, plus a whole wall of the shop opens up to let the air in during the warmer months.
 It’s truly delightful.
+Be sure to try their baked goods, and then wander down into le Marais.

 Café Coutume

 With several locations across the city now, and providing coffee to many smaller independent shops, you’re sure to run into Café Coutume’s beans while you’re here.
 Coutume was also one of the first widespread roasters in this city.
 Their coffee is delightful, mild, warming - Coutume is a Parisian classic.
+Plus, they have a shop not too, too far from the Eiffel Tower.
+Grab a coffee to go and then wander that direction through the Haussmanian buildings.

 Pro Tip!